Flu Immunization Program

 - Support: We will provide you with information to promote and manage your flu clinic.

-- Easy Payment: Direct billing for insurance plans, corporate billing and on-site self-payment.
+- Easy Payment: Direct billing to Medicare, corporations, and on-site self-payment.

 - Flexible Clinic Sizes: We can accommodate clinics for 10 to 5,000 participants.